johnston9/la-donut/README.md

 ### Best Practices

-The Bootatrap Data tables caused a Same site cookies dev issue on the View Item and Chat pages where they were used.
-I rearched this issue and and brought it the Code Institute tutor team.
+The Bootstrap Data tables caused a Same site cookies dev issue on the View Item and Chat pages where they were used.
+I researched this issue and brought it the Code Institute tutor team.

 <p align="center"><strong>Same site cookies issue</strong></p>
 <h2 align="center">